Associate of Arts (AA) Degree program constitutes the first

-Students are encouraged to meet with a Saint Paul College transfer advisor for more information about what courses to take to complete the AA degree, as well as to transfer.
+Students are encouraged to meet with a Saint Paul College Pathway Advisor for more information about what courses to take to complete the AA degree, as well as to transfer.
 Course requirements can vary depending upon the student's major and transfer college.
 Some majors require specific courses during the first two years.

 What courses do I take?

 Students complete the 40-credit Minnesota Transfer Curriculum which will meet the general education requirements at public four-year colleges in Minnesota.
 In addition to the 40 MnTC credits, 20 credits of pre-major or elective credits complete the 60-credit AA degree.
 Although courses will generally transfer to four-year colleges, private and out-of-state colleges may have their own distribution requirements.

 Degree Audit Report

 If you want to know how the courses you have taken apply to the AA program, log in to your eServices account, and select "Grades and Transcripts" and "Interactive Degree Audit Report" from the left-hand column.
 The Worksheet for Associate of Arts (AA) Degree (PDF) is available to use in planning the courses you will take or have completed towards attaining your AA degree.